 Frequency of the Transducer

-Frequency of any unit is one of the fundamental features which allows the unit to see underwater.
-The fish finder that have high frequencies are able to provide you with much detailed view.
+The frequency of any unit is one of the fundamental features which allows the unit to see underwater.
+The fish finder that has high frequencies is able to provide you with a much detailed view.
 On the other hand, the lower frequency provides a less detailed but more precise view.

 If you are fishing on a lake or river you are going to need a unit with optimum frequency.
-The units that have 200 kHz frequency will serve you best.
-It will show the accurate size, shape and the depth of water at which fish is present.
+The units that have a 200 kHz frequency will serve you best.
+It will show the accurate size, shape, and depth of water at which fish is present.